WenyuWang1/ESE_lab_2B/lab/03_sequencer/README.md

-### TODO:
+# ese5190-lab2b-Part3

-Create a 'sequencer' that allows you to record BOOT button presses and play them on the Neopixel, and also play a sequence of read/write commands.
-You should be able to:
+Aim to create a 'sequencer' that allows you to record BOOT button presses and play them on the Neopixel, and also play a sequence of read/write commands.

-- record at a least a few seconds of button input to your RP2040 (in RAM)
-- replay a recorded sequence on your NeoPixel
-- loop a recording
-- save a recording to your laptop (the Python Serial library is one way to do this)
-- play a recording from your laptop
-- record 'macros' (a sequence of console commands) based on keystrokes in your serial console
-- hand-edit a list of register read/write commands on your laptop, and play them on the RP2040
-- include multiple I/O sources in a recording, and remap among the following:
-    - inputs: BOOT button, console commands, register read/write commands
-    - outputs: neopixel color, neopixel brightness, data over serial, register read/write commands
+## Working Principles
+Choose the mode from the serial consoles, 'R' represents read mode, 'W' represents write mode, and ‘G’ represents modify register mode.

+### Read mode:
+In read mode a limited time is set (as there is a list with 1000 elements to store the output of the boot pin) to record the the output, and this record will be saved to 'test.txt' file.

+### Write mode
+This mode is applied to toggle the led.

+### Modify register mode
+Combined with repl, this mode is applied to read or write the register value throught the serial consoles.